Hortense Odlum

-Hortense McQuarrie Odlum (July 1891 – January 12, 1970) was the first woman president of Bonwit Teller Department Store in New York City and the first wife of financier Floyd Odlum.
+Hortense McQuarrie Odlum (July 17, 1892 – January 12, 1970) was the first woman president of Bonwit Teller Department Store in New York City and the first wife of financier Floyd Odlum.

 Biography

-Hortense McQuarrie was born in St. George, Utah, the daughter of Ella Carr (Gardner) and Hector Allen McQuarrie.
-She married Floyd Odlum when he was a law clerk.
+Hortense McQuarrie was born on July 17, 1892, in St. George, Utah to Hector Allen McQuarrie (1862–1926) and Ella Carr Gardner McQuarrie (1866–1943).
+She married Floyd Bostwick Odlum on September 15, 1917, in Philadelphia, Pennsylvania while he was a law clerk.
 They moved to New York City when he accepted a position with a New York law firm in 1916.
 Mr. Odlum became president of Atlas Corporation, which took over Bonwit Teller in 1934.
 Mr. Odlum appointed his wife as president.
 She always maintained: